tub-elastest/epm-adapter-docker-compose/README.md

 The client has to be started using the **client.py** file.
 The default port of the client is 50051.

-## Launchin the client in a docker container
+## Launching the client in a docker container

 To start the client in a docker container run this command:
 ```bash